Slavery in Portugal: African slaves

-The majority of Africans were servants but some were considered as trustworthy and responsible slaves.
-Because of Portugal's small population, Portuguese colonization of the new world was only possible with a large number of slaves they had acquired to be shipped overseas.
+Around 1500, because of Portugal's small population, Portuguese colonization of the new world was only possible with a large number of slaves they had acquired to be shipped overseas.
 In the late 15th and into the 16th centuries, the Portuguese economic reliance on slaves was less in question than the sheer number of slaves found in Portugal.
 People wishing to purchase slaves in Portugal had two sources, the royal slaving company, the Casa da Guiné, or from slave merchants who had purchased their slaves through the Casa de Guiné to sell as retail.
 There were up to 70 slave merchants in Lisbon in the 1550s.
 Slave auctions occurred in the town or market square, or in the streets of central Lisbon.
 The sale of slaves was compared by observers as similar to the sale of horses or livestock.
 The laws of commerce regarding slavery address them as merchandise or objects.
 There was a period of time set upon purchase for the buyer to decide if he is happy with the slave he had purchased.

 The occupations of slaves varied widely.
 Some slaves in Lisbon could find themselves working in domestic settings, but most worked hard labor in the mines and metal forges, while others worked at the docks loading and maintaining ships.
 Some slaves worked peddling cheap goods at the markets and returning the profits to their masters.
 Opportunities for slaves were scarce and female slaves could be freed if their masters chose to marry them, but this was only common in the colonies.
 When Lisbon was on the verge of being invaded in 1580, slaves were promised their freedom in exchange for their military service.
 440 slaves took the offer and most, after being freed, left Portugal.
 Slavery did little to alter society in Portugal, due to the slight ease of enslaved people's integration; those who did not assimilate were treated similarly to the poor with most being shipped to Brazil to work in the sugar cane plantation.